circulosmeos/gztool/README.md

     $ gztool -b 99900000 project.gz > uncompressed.data

-Show internals of all index files in this directory. `-e` is used not to stop the process on the first error, if a `*.gzi` file is not a valid gzip index file:
+Show internals of all index files in this directory. `-e` is used not to stop the process on the first error, if a `*.gzi` file is not a valid gzip index file.
+The `-v2` verbosity option will show data about each index point:

     $ gztool -v2 -el *.gzi